ITensor/website/docs/cppv3/classes/itensor.md

   default constructed Index
   (which will evaluate to `false` in a boolean context).

-  If the optional IndexType `t` is provided, only a unique Index of that type will be returned if found.
+  If the optional string `tags` is provided, only a unique Index containing the specified tags will be returned if found.

   <div class="example_clicker">Click to Show Example</div>